-By Steve Haskell, Vice President at Kay Properties and Investments
+By Steve Haskell, Senior Vice President at Kay Properties and Investments

 There are various strategies when using DSTs (Delaware Statutory Trusts) in a 1031 exchange.
 Some investments are as easy as a simple exchange from one property into a single DST.
 Other times DST’s are used to invest leftover equity from an exchange so the investor is not taxed on leftover funds, called “boot”.
 Investors will routinely use DSTs as a backup ID in case their target replacement property doesn’t work out.
 And occasionally, Kay Properties will assist an exchanger to utilize all said strategies in one sophisticated effort to mitigate risk and defer as much tax as possible.
 Read on for the experience of a highly skilled 1031 DST specialist.

 A real estate investor sold an investment property for approximately $2M.
 Roughly 25% of his property was leveraged.
 Therefore, $1.5M was sitting in his qualified intermediary account.
 He then contacted Kay Properties to pursue a partial 1031 DST exchange.
 The exchanger wanted to purchase a property on his own, but something smaller and easier to manage than the property he recently sold.
 He wanted to put part of his exchange into a completely passive DST option that would require no management on his part.
 The DST part was relatively easy.
 However, he was having a hard time finding a replacement property to own outright, and the 45-day clock was ticking.
 Kay Properties created a multifaceted strategy that supported the investor from a variety of angles.